CodeBloom/rice-example-config/README.md

 In order to run Kuali Rice in a cluster but still allow the backend to be stateless we need to configure session management in Tomcat using a shared data store.
 Specifically, we use Redis for this.
-The Tomcat configuration for this will be covered in a later step, but in preparation for running Kuali Rice in test, a Redis database must be provisioned.
+The Tomcat configuration for this will be covered in a later step, but in preparation for running the Kuali Rice Standalone Server with a stateless backend, a Redis database must be provisioned.

 ### Create and populate a MySQL database